Are Maine Coon Cats Naughty?

 Repetition is included purely because it is something you need to bear in mind.

-If you are trying to prevent your Maine Coon from doing something, it may take you 100 times of picking them up off the dining table and putting them on the floor before they eventually stop doing it entirely.
+If you are trying to prevent your Maine Coon from doing something, it may take you 100 times picking them up off the dining table and putting them on the floor before they eventually stop doing it entirely.

 Don’t give up and don’t lose your temper.